What are your stress coping strategies?

 In line with these approaches, Cohen and Lazarus identified five stress coping strategies:

 Direct action response.
-In this strategy an individual tend to decide whether to engage or flee from the stressor.
+In this strategy, an individual tends to decide whether to engage or flee from the stressor.

 Information seeking.
-In this strategy, an individual tries to evaluate or examine situation to have better understanding on the stressor.
+In this strategy, an individual tries to evaluate or examine the situation to have a better understanding of the stressor.

 This helps individuals to help predict the possible reoccurrence of the event in the future.